A Constant-Gain Equation-Error Framework for Airliner Aerodynamic Monitoring Using QAR Data: THE CONSTANT-GAIN EQUATION ERROR METHOD (CG-EEM) FRAMEWORK

 \subsection{Convergence Criteria and Final Parameter Extraction}

 The CG-EEM estimator produces a time-series of parameter estimates for each analyzed flight segment.
-To enable robust statistical analysis across a fleet, a systematic and objective procedure was established to extract a single, representative value for each parameter.
-This process explicitly addresses the question of how to ensure the estimator has truly converged.
+While the constant-gain nature of the algorithm allows it to provide reasonably accurate real-time parameter tracking, the primary focus of this paper is on monitoring the average performance characteristics of aircraft over a stable flight segment, rather than its instantaneous dynamics.
+Therefore, to enable robust statistical analysis across a fleet, a systematic and objective procedure was established to extract a single, representative value for each parameter from the time-series output.
+This process explicitly addresses the question of how to ensure the estimator has truly converged to a stable and meaningful value.

 The procedure involves two steps.
-First, an initial transient period, corresponding to the first 60\% of the time steps in a segment, is discarded.
-This allows the estimator ample time to move from its initial uninformed state towards a stable solution.
+First, an initial transient period is discarded, corresponding to the first 60\% of the time steps in a segment.
+Allowing the estimator ample time to move from its initial uninformed state towards a stable solution.

 Second, convergence is objectively verified on the latter 40\% of the segment, defined as the "convergence window".
 Certainty of convergence is not assumed; it is statistically tested.
 For each estimated parameter, the Coefficient of Variation (CV) is calculated within this window.
 The CV, defined as the ratio of the standard deviation $\sigma$ to the absolute mean $|\mu|$, is a normalized measure of dispersion: